philawsophizing/PODD/README.md

 - Elixer (to manage concurrency, uptime using the Erlang VM)
 - Machine learning OCR models for barcode and qr scanning
 - Custom product insight and search algorithms
-- Inventory controll and messaging system
+- Inventory control and messaging system

 ## BUSINESS